joshuadickey/seis-sim/README.md

 ---

-This tutorial presents a novel measure of seismogram similarity that is explicitly invariant to path.
+This repository presents a novel measure of seismogram similarity that is explicitly invariant to path.
 The work is based on the paper "Beyond Correlation: A Path-Invariant Measure for Seismogram Similarity" by Joshua Dickey, Brett Borghetti, William Junek and Richard Martin, which can be viewed in full on the ArXiv: https://arxiv.org/pdf/1904.07936.pdf.

-The tutorial consists of 5 parts:

-1) Background

-2) Data Exploration

-3) Similarity Model

-4) Pairwise Association

-5) Template-based Discrimination
+This repository contains three parts:

+1) SeisSim.ipynb - This Jupyter Notebook explores the application of our trained similarity model to the test set.
+To run this notebook, simply clone this directory onto your machine.
+No GPU is required.

+2) Downloader.py - This program will download both the catalogs and waveforms necesssary to train and test a seismic similarity model.
+The catalogs are downloaded through a web query of the International Seismological Centre (ISC) Bulletin for seismic arrivals: http://www.isc.ac.uk/iscbulletin/search/arrivals/; and the waveforms are downloaded from the Incorporated Research Institutions for Seismology (IRIS) Database using ObsPy.
+This process may take several days, even with a fast internet connection.

+3) Trainer.py - This program will train a similarity model and save it to disk.

 ---
 ### BACKGROUND